kyleco/kyleco.github.io/_posts/2020-05-12-experiment-standard-errors.md

 ## Correct inference with person-level randomization

 In many situations we have a strong reason to randomize by person anyway.
 In that case, we need to adjust our inference: standard errors, confidence intervals, and p-values.
-The figure shows what happens if we do _not_ adjust our standard errors and use the usual inference.
+The figure shows what happens if we do _not_ adjust our standard errors and use the usual inference, for example, a chi-squared test, two-sample proportion z-test, or OLS with conventional standard errors.
 We display the results in terms of the type I error rate.
 That is, we simulate the benchmark DGP under the null hypothesis of no treatment effect.
-Each time calculate the simple difference and conventional p-value to test for a difference.
+Each time we calculate the simple difference and conventional p-value to test for a difference.
 Then we track how often we get a p-value below 0.05.
 Nominally, this false positive rate should be 5 percent.
 However, the figure shows that the rate can be far above 0.05.
 When there is just one visit per person the rate is correct.
 But as the number of visits per person climbs the false positive rate increases rapidly, even passing 60 percent!
 This means we will be much more likely to *mistakenly* declare a "significant" treatment effect.

 ![coolplot]({{ site.url }}/images/fpr_by_group_size.svg){: .center-image width="100%"}